 Beyond these examples

-These snippets focus on specific route table features: inline route definitions, IPv4 and IPv6 routing, and local route adoption and modification.
+These snippets focus on specific route table features: inline route definitions, IPv4 and IPv6 gateway routing, and local route adoption and retargeting.
 They’re intentionally minimal rather than full VPC networking configurations.

-The examples may reference pre-existing infrastructure such as VPCs, internet gateways, egress-only gateways, and network interfaces for route targets.
-They focus on configuring the route table rather than provisioning everything around it.
+The examples reference pre-existing infrastructure such as VPCs, internet gateways and egress-only gateways, and network interfaces for retargeting.
+They focus on configuring the route table rather than provisioning the surrounding network.

 To keep things focused, common route table patterns are omitted, including: